Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Results and Discussion

-We demonstrate the results of the MC simulation of the described model for various values of the parameter $h$ using the (modified) Metropolis algorithm, as introduced in Section \ref{section:Model}.
-In the following, we briefly describe the NESS formalism of the required physical quantities, which includes magnetization, magnetic susceptibility, energy, and specific heat.
+We demonstrate the results of the MC simulation for various values of the parameter $h$ using the modified update rules (\verb"B"\ref{Eq:213}) and (\verb"B"\ref{Eq:214}), as introduced in Section~\ref{S2_Methods}.
+In the following, we briefly describe the formalism of the required physical quantities in their usual forms.
 Consequently, the practice of FSS analysis follows the same fashion.
-Then, we present some examples of the obtained numerical results and discuss them in detail.
+Then, we present some examples of the obtained numerical results and discuss these in detail.

-\subsection{Measurement of Physical Quantities}
+\subsection{Measurement of physical quantities}

-It has been previously argued~\cite{Kumar2020} that physical quantities of interest such as the magnetization per site $m$, magnetic susceptibility $\chi $, average energy per site $\langle E \rangle /N $ and the specific-heat $C = C_{V}$ are defined in their usual forms;
+Relevant physical quantities such as the magnetization per site $m$, susceptibility $\chi $, average energy per spin $\langle E \rangle /N $ and the specific-heat $C$ are defined as;

-Here $N = L^{2}$ is the total number of spins and the symbol $\langle \dots \rangle $ is intended to assign an average in the steady state at a given $T = T(h)$.
-Accordingly, the dependency of these quantities on the parameter $h$ can be tested both qualitatively and quantitatively.
-Making use of the modified algorithm, we perform Metropolis MC simulations of the model in consideration and measure all the required macroscopic quantities relevant to the investigation of PTs.
-In order to indicate the location of the transition temperature $T_{c}(h)$, we perform FSS analysis for the finite-size MC data of the Binder-cumulate $U_{4}$ associated with the distribution of the magnetization, computed as
+Here $N = L^{2}$ is the total number of spins, and the symbol $\langle \dots \rangle $ refers to an average in the steady state at a given $T = T(h)$.
+Accordingly, we look in to the (qualitative and quantitative) dependency of the macroscopic quantities on the parameter $h$.
+Employing the two modified update rules, we perform MC simulations of model \verb"B" and measure the required macroscopic quantities relevant to the investigation of PTs.
+To indicate the location of the transition temperature $T_{c}(h)$, we apply FSS analysis for the finite-size MC data of the Binder-cumulate $U_{4}$ associated with the distribution of the magnetization,